Theresa Nyava

 Theresa Farai Nyava-Machadu (born 1991) is a Zimbabwean activist campaigning against period poverty.
-Nyava is the founder of Sanitary Aid Zimbabwe Trust, a nongovernmental organization helping fight stigma and discrimination around menstruation and prevent girls from rural areas from leaving school due to the lack of access to sanitary products.
+Nyava is the founder of Sanitary Aid Zimbabwe Trust, a nongovernmental organization helping fight stigma and discrimination around menstruation and prevent girls from rural areas from leaving school due to lack of access to sanitary products.

 Biography

 Early life

 Nyava grew up in Zimbabwe's Zvimba district in Mashonaland West.
 As one in a family of 15, of which 7 were girls requiring sanitary products, Nyava personally faced period poverty in her home as a child.
 In Zimbabwe, her situation was not unusual, as a majority of girls do not have access to sanitary products.

 Nyava-Machadu found the prevalence of period poverty had significant impacts on educational outcomes for girls, who would find themselves in desperate situations without access to sanitary products.
 Nyava-Machadu observed, "girls are often laughed at when they spoil their school uniform or the school chair, or when walking awkwardly due to use of improper and inconvenient menstrual absorbents such as rags, cow dung, you name it.”